Cybersecurity (MSc) (part-time/online)

 Application Closing Date:

-Entry to the MSc in Information Security will require a minimum of a Level 8 Honours Degree in Computing or in a cognate discipline.
+Entry to the MSc in Cybersecurity will require a minimum of a Level 8 Honours Degree in Computing or in a cognate discipline.
 Applicants who do not hold a Level 8 degree but have significant industrial experience will be considered on a case by case basis.

 Course fees must be paid before attending lectures.